HeyWray/tw-adv-ocroo-2025/design/design-evidencing-guide.md

 - [ ] [list of things that will be changed before the next meeting] (no commitment to complete this)

-- update persona with new aspperation
+- update persona with new aspiration
-- add in design solutions to problems (to fullfil 'Issues discussed')
+- add in design solutions to problems (to fulfill 'Issues discussed')
 - discuss design and feedback with team

 ##### Were there any questions that needed to be discussed with the user